miob-miob/miobCV/README.md

 ### Who I am?

-I am enthusiastic software engineer with 9 years of experience designing and implementing web applications, native applications and scientific applications.
+I am enthusiastic software engineer with 11 years of experience designing and implementing web applications, native applications and scientific applications in end to end fashion.
-I would classify myself as full stack developer, more involved in frontend technologies last years.
+I am full stack developer, with focus on frontend technologies and infrastructure (as code preferably).
 I am also strongly interested in machine learning, devops, minimalistic design and life sciences (Once a scientist, always a scientist).

 ---